A Grand Unification of Quantum Algorithms: From QSP to QSVT

 and it can be seen by inspection that $U^\dagger U = I$ as required for the unitarity of $U$, as long as the eigenvalues $\lambda$ are of reasonable scale.
-(If not, then one can instead embed some rescaled version of the Hamiltonian, $\mathcal{H}/\alpha$, but for now we will neglect this case for the sake of expository clarity.)
+While a general block encoding need not take this specialized form, this choice of encoding will be sufficient for our illustrative purposes.
+Moreover, the treatment of general block encodings is presented in~\cite{Gily_n_2019, Low_2019}, wherein it is shown that a general block encoding takes a form similar to Eq.~(\ref{eq:U_block_encoding}) in a special basis related to the eigenbasis of $\mathcal{H}$.